-Today our multidisciplinary R&D team includes more than 20 PhDs from leading US universities with field experience in machine learning, deep learning, computer vision, medical image analysis, genomic sequencing, and molecular biology.
-Our team members have published over 100 articles in peer-reviewed science journals, and have accumulated decades of experience working with healthcare delivery systems world-wide.
+Our multidisciplinary scientific team combines academic and industry experience in machine learning, computer vision, medical image analysis, next generation sequencing, and immunotherapy research.
+Our team members have published over 100 articles in peer-reviewed science journals.

 The future of smarter healthcare is artificial intelligence.
 CuraCloud has attracted strong financial backing because it leads the field in using the power of machine learning to enhance healthcare effectiveness, precision and efficiency worldwide.